emilian-chiper/alien-invasion/README.md

 5. Limit ship range up to game window edges.
 6. Refactor `_check_events()` method into `_keydown` and `_keyup` private methods.
 7. Add keydown event for `Q` in order to quit game.

+#### Shooting Bullets
+1. Add bullet settings.
+2. Create Bullet class.
+3. Store bullets in group.
+4. Implement bullet firing logic.
+5. Ensure bullets that pass the top edge of the game window are deleted.
+6. Limit number of bullets to 3.
+7. Move bullet updating logic to private `_update_bullets()` method.